WORLD OF PAINTING

 Statements

-1. In his paintings, Marc Chagall often used geometric shapes.
+1. In his paintings, Marc Chagall often used geometric

-2. Salvador Dali painted everyday items in strange and mysterious ways.
+2. Salvador Dali painted everyday items in strange and

 3. Leonardo Da Vinci painted in Abstract style.